Changing the Big Business and Big Government Incentives That Drive Harmful “Economic Development” Cronyism

 As a single-issue organization, the CEA will not be subject to pressure from funders or politicians holding unrelated policy priorities hostage to good behavior.
 It will use that freedom to good advantage, engaging allies from across the political spectrum and applying models for influencing public opinion from experts ranging from Richard Wirthlin to Saul Alinsky; from Ludwig von Mises to Michael Moore.

-With the ability to hold both government and business players accountable, the CEA can change the incentive equation for those stakeholders by creating reputational costs for engaging in corporate-government cronyism.
+With the ability to hold both government and business players accountable, the CEA can change the incentive equation for those stakeholders by creating reputational costs for engaging in corporate-government cronyism and benefits for refraining from taking part.
 Politicians will engage in economic development so long as they believe it will help them stay in power; while businesses will do so when there is a net profit involved.
-By engaging the public as both constituents and consumers against these deals, the CEA will make crony-capitalist economic development a handicap not only at the ballot box but also on corporate balance sheets.
+In order to change these equations, the CEA will engage the public as both constituents and consumers to withhold support from politicians and businesses that engage in corporate welfare, while reputationally rewarding those that refuse to take part.
+Through this mechanism of public engagement, we can make participation in crony-capitalist economic development a handicap not only at the ballot box but also on corporate balance sheets.

 There is a broad populist audience for this advocacy in America today.
 Whether they call it “the swamp” or “the one percent,” Americans from across the political spectrum and from all walks of life are concerned about the concentration of power in the hands of an elite few.
 In a recent Pew survey, only three percent of Americans expressed a great deal of confidence that government leaders “act in the best interest of the public,” while just five percent said the same of business leaders.
 Whether it’s a progressive concerned about too much business influence in government or a conservative concerned about too much government influence over business, economic development is the rare topic where all sides agree on the need to decrease the size, scope and cost of a government function.
 And while concerned citizens on the right and left may despair at ever being able to create meaningful change in Washington, D.C. or on Wall Street, they can be engaged to take on traditionally-unaccountable elites at the local level in fights they can plausibly win.